klieret/codas-hep-22-git-playground/README.md

-# codas-hep-22-git-playground
+# Git playground

-Playground for participants of the CODAS HEP school 2022
+Playground for participants of the [CODAS HEP school 2022](https://indico.cern.ch/event/1151367/).